Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 More on the `zipArchiver` later

-If we scroll down a bit, we find the underlying code that writes the downloaded files to disk
+If we scroll down a bit, we find the code that from the function name, appears to write downloaded files to disk

 ```java
 private final File writeFileToDisk(ArchiveFile archiveFile, InputStream inputStream) {